NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 Answer:

-The famous model of atomic structure proposed by Neil Bohr is only applicable to light atoms j=having only one electron revolving around the nucleus, and it is mostly used for H-atom.
+The famous model of atomic structure proposed by Neil Bohr is only applicable to light atoms j = having only one electron revolving around the nucleus, and it is mostly used for the H-atom.
 The electron must revolve around a nucleus which stationary and positively charged.
 It is also applicable for - H, $He^{+}$, $Li^{+2}$, $Na^{+1}$ etc.

-Because of having only one electron and electrons are not subjected to centripetal forces; thus, it is also applicable for He4.
+Because of has only one electron and electrons are not subjected to centripetal forces; thus, it is also applicable for He4.

 NCERT Exemplar Class 12 Physics Solutions Chapter 12: Very Short Answer